KuanTelman/Kuan-and-Meru/README.md

-# Github1
-Test test
-Hello world
+# This is for me and Meru
+Hello world!
+We are Kuan and Meru